jmwohl/Openframe-JSClientDocs/source/index.md

 >= 0.5  | Match to city
 < 0.5   | Generally only used for second or third choice results

-An accuracy type is also returned with all results, the accuracy types are different for forward and reverse geocoding results.
+An accuracy type is also returned with all results.
+The accuracy types are different for forward and reverse geocoding results.

 ### Forward geocoding